 Anyone who has shot group photos outdoors knows that determining the best camera location can be a difficult task.
 On bright, sunny days you can’t have the group facing directly into the sun or the entire team will be squinting.
 This may leave you no option but to shoot in an area with some distractions in the background of your shot.
 The beauty of digital photography is the ability to fix it after the fact.
 In this tutorial, I will show you how to remove distractions from the background of a youth football team photo–a common problem with youth sports picture days, but anyone who takes group photos outdoors will eventually need this in their bag of tricks.

-Whether you are dealing with a large building or something as small as power lines, removing distractions from the background of your photos is easy to do using multiple tools available in Photoshop CS6.
+Whether you’re dealing with a large building or something as small as power lines, removing distractions from the background of your photos is easy to do using multiple tools available in Photoshop CS6.
 Let’s take a look at some of these tools and look at examples of their use.
-In Figure 1 you can see that the background is full of light poles which are very distracting and take away from the quality of the photo.
-We are going to use a combination of three main tools, the Spot Healing Brush, the Patch Tool, and the Clone Stamp tool.
-We are using Photoshop CS6 in this tutorial, but most of the features are available in earlier versions of Photoshop.
-Let’s get started.
+In Figure 1, you can see that the background is full of light poles which are very distracting and take away from the quality of the photo.
+We’re going to use a combination of three main tools, the Spot Healing Brush, the Patch Tool, and the Clone Stamp tool.
+We’re using Photoshop CS6 in this tutorial.

 A Few Pointers